 Basis of Presentation - The accompanying unaudited condensed consolidated financial statements have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission and in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 Certain information and footnote disclosures normally included in annual financial statements have been omitted or condensed pursuant to such regulations.
-These statements which should be read in conjunction with the December 31, 2010 consolidated financial statements of the Company reflect all adjustments, consisting solely of normal recurring adjustments, necessary to present fairly the consolidated financial position, results of operations, and cash flows for such periods.
+These statements which should be read in conjunction with the December 31, 2010 consolidated financial statements of the Company reflect all adjustments, consolidated financial position, results of operations, and cash flows for such periods.
 The results of operations for the three months ended March 31, 2011 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2011.